chizzletaz/BakeAndBinge/Testing.md

 I find this visually more pleasing.
 So I didn't try to adjust the CSS to align the recipes to the right.

 ---
+Issue: SOLVED
-Issue: I don't want to show the header and footer on the error handler pages.
+I don't want to show the header and footer on the error handler pages.
+Idea:
-Idea: use 'hide_nav=True' for rendering in app.py and Jinja condition on the error handler pages:
+Use 'hide_nav=True' for rendering in app.py and Jinja condition on the error handler pages:
 ```
 {% if not hide_nav %}{% extends "base.html" %}{% endif %}
 ```
 However, this leaves out everything including the links in the head tag.
 This means you have to add some of the links again on the error handler page.
+Fix:
 I've decided to not extend the base and make a 'normal' page setup for each error handler page, leaving out the header and footer.